-September 30, Day 3: West Coast National Park.
-We will kick the trip off today with a day-long visit to West Coast National Park, located on the Atlantic coast about 75 miles north of Cape Town in the Western Cape province.
+September 12, Day 4: West Coast National Park.
+Today we will venture out of Cape Town with a day-long visit to West Coast National Park, located on the Atlantic coast about 75 miles north of Cape Town in the Western Cape province.
 This unique reserve is renowned for its spectacular spring wildflower displays (rainfall dependent), scenic coastal setting, and excellent birding opportunities.
 Habitats here include open water, shoreline, tidal flats, marshes, reedbeds, and native brush interspersed with grassy openings.